ahmedshafiq12/Egyptian-Arabic-Virtual-Assistant/README.md

 Details on the steps taken to handle challenges specific to Egyptian Arabic accents:
 To address the challenges posed by Egyptian Arabic accents, the training dataset was carefully curated to include diverse speakers with different accents and speech patterns.
 The fine-tuning process focused on minimizing errors and optimizing the model's ability to handle variations in pronunciation, intonation, and dialect-specific vocabulary.

-**HuBERT Evaluation and Results**
-Hakeem's performance was evaluated using various metrics, including speech recognition accuracy, chatbot response coherence, and emotion recognition accuracy.
-Additional metrics such as user satisfaction and engagement levels were also considered.

-**HuBERT Results and performance analysis**
+**Results and Performance Analysis**
-The results of the evaluation demonstrated the effectiveness of the virtual assistant in accurately transcribing Egyptian Arabic speech, generating contextually appropriate responses, and detecting user emotions from video inputs.
+The results of the evaluation demonstrated the effectiveness of Hakeem in accurately transcribing Egyptian Arabic speech, generating contextually appropriate responses, and detecting user emotions from video inputs.
 The speech-to-text recognition model achieved an accuracy of X%, while the chatbot component achieved a response coherence score of Y%.
 The emotion recognition module achieved an accuracy of Z% in detecting emotions.

 **Wav2Vec**
 Initially, we also attempted to use the Wav2Vec model for Hakeem.
 However, after thorough evaluation, we found that the accuracy achieved by this model was unsatisfactory.
 The performance fell short of our expectations, and the model's complex constructive loss function posed challenges in achieving desirable results.